otaviodecampos/gulp-context/readme.md

 ## Description

 Organize the structure of gulp tasks by context.
-Provides sorting tasks, separation of files and folders, and fully configurable and customizable.
+Provides sorting tasks, separation of files and folders, and fully configurable.

 ## Dependencies

-This package use gulp ^3.9.0 and require global installation.
+This package use gulp and require global installation.

 ```
 $ npm install gulp -g